 The select committee will be producing a report which contains:

 - a reprint of the bill with recommended changes (known as amendments)

 - a commentary in which the committee explains its recommended changes and the issues it has considered.

-What will happen at the second reading on the 22nd of June?
+What will happen at the second reading of the bill?

 The house will debate again and members will vote.
 Losing the vote means the bill will not be going any further.
 However if the majority vote yes, the bill will be progressing to the next committee.
 It is worth noting that votes for and against can change drastically between readings.
 Looking to the recently passed Abortion Legislation Act and you can see an example of this; 94 for 23 against at the first reading before eventually passing in to law by a narrower margin of 68 for and 51 against.

 While submissions to the bill have long closed, there is still opportunity to have your say on the proposed changes.
 After the second reading, you can lobby your local MP to accept or reject the bill before it goes to the third and final reading.